 Missouri State University celebrates women in March with events highlighting women’s history, or HerStory.

-The celebrations provide an opportunity for the campus community and city of Springfield to learn about the rich cultural history of diverse women.
-You can also engage in dialogue about the contributions women have made across the globe.
+The celebration provides an opportunity for the campus and larger community to learn about the rich cultural history and contributions of diverse women.